malishav/OSCOAP/draft-selander-ace-object-security.md

 The security context is the set of information elements necessary to carry out the cryptographic operations in OSCOAP.
 Each security context is identified by a Context Identifier.
 A Context Identifier that is no longer in use can be reassigned to a new security context.

-For each endpoint, the security context has a "Sender" part and a "Receiver" part.
-The endpoint protects the messages sent using the Sender part of the context.
-The endpoint verifies the messages received using the Receiver part.
+For each endpoint, the security context is composed by a "Common Context", a "Sender Context" and a "Recipient Context".
+The Common Context includes common security material.
+The endpoint protects the messages sent using the Sender Context.
+The endpoint verifies the messages received using the Recipient Context.
-In communication between two endpoints, the Sender part of one endpoint matches the Receiver part of the other endpoint, and vice versa.
+In communication between two endpoints, the Sender Context of one endpoint matches the Recipient Context of the other endpoint, and vice versa.
 Note that, because of that, the two security contexts identified by the same Context Identifiers in the two endpoints are not the same, but they are partly mirrored.

 An example is shown in {{sec-context-ex}}.